-- Upload the DRC score report to LACES in the Student Data Tab Documents Section. - Contact DRC to invalidate the assessment and notify the state that the assessment has been successfully invalidated. - The program may reassess the client at an appropriate level.

-The state office will delete the assessment with the +/- indicator in LACES and make note in the Student Data Tab - Comments Section.
+- Upload the DRC score report to LACES in the Student Data Tab Documents Section. - Invalidate the assessment in the DRC INSIGHT Portal and notify the state that the assessment has been successfully invalidated. - Reassess the client at an appropriate level if necessary. - The state office will delete the assessment with the +/- indicator in LACES and make note in the Student Data Tab- Comments section.

-Establishing Subject Area for Educational Functioning Level (EFL) Gains: Upon completion of pretesting and goal setting, the primary subject area will be selected and is determined based on lowest EFL. \LACES automatically chooses the lowest EFL/SPL from the first day of pretesting.
+Establishing Subject Area for Educational Functioning Level (EFL) Gains: Upon completion of pretesting and goal setting, the primary subject area will be selected and is determined based on lowest EFL.
+LACES automatically chooses the lowest EFL/SPL from the first day of pretesting.
 In instances where programs test over two or more days or a client completes a test with a result of 0, it is the program's responsibility to change the subject area to the lowest EFL.
 This provides consistent practices for EFL/SPL designation and opportunities to achieve EFL/SPL gains at posttest.